Have a lost dog or lost cat?

-You may not be as worried about Coyotes as you are about your pets getting out.
+We call them Coyote Rollers, but you may not be as worried about Coyotes as you are about your pets getting out.
 Fences are there to help keep your pet safe.
 There are times when our pets just don't want to comply!
 We know there are a lot of dangers out there: cars, wild animals, people with less than ideal intentions, not to mention exposure to sickness & disease, which is a very real issue that many people don't think of.

-Is your pet motivated?
+Is your pet bored?

-I've been a professional dog trainer, and an animal rescuer for many years, I've studied animal behaviour and I talk to people every day who are concerned about their pet getting out, so I like to think I have good insight into this problem.
+As a professional dog trainer, and an animal rescuer for many years, I've studied animal behaviour and I talk to people every day who are concerned about their pet getting out, so I like to think I have good insight into this problem.
 It's also one of the reasons I believe Rollers are so terrific!

 We've all seen loose dogs and cats, we often want to help them, sometimes we find them a nuisance or a danger to others, and we know it's far too risky to have your pets get loose.
 Some pets jump over, some scale or climb over.
 Its an important distinction, that depends upon animal size, physical capability, motivation and of course, fence height and style.

 There is a lot that could be said on the motivations of our pets, but one key reason dogs often want to roam, is due to boredom; they've had fun the last time they got out, and it was more interesting than sitting in a yard.
 Cats are naturally curious and often find it very stimulating to be outside, running around, pouncing and trying to catch things, often times, they feel the backyard just isn't enough for them.

 There are many different things you can do to help curtail your pets motivations for leaving your yard.
 Provide more training, mental stimulation, exercise, and more playtime.
 Personally I think more playtime is important, not just for your pet, but for you too. :)